dynatrace-partners/TechLab-Environment-Automation/README.md

 **Amazon Web Services (AWS)**

-**ATTENTION:** This is the same as the tokens created in TechLab-Environment-Automation so if you are following on from that, you still have the credentials and they are still active in EC2 you can use those and do not need to complete this.
+**ATTENTION:** These are the same as the tokens created in TechLab-Managed-Cluster-Automation so if you are following on from that, you still have the credentials and they are still active in EC2 you can use those and do not need to complete this.

 We are going to use AWS EC2.
 We have tested this tutorial on eu-west-1 (Ireland), Paris (eu-west-3) & ..... .
 To be on the safe side we suggest you pick one of these regions!